 Paying for child care

-City of Seattle Comprehensive Child Care Program
+City of Seattle Child Care Assistance Program

-Homeless Child Care Program
+Child Care Subsidy Program for Families Experiencing Homelessness

+Some employers offer flexible/dependent care spending accounts, which allow costs for child care to be deducted from your paycheck pre-tax.
+Talk to your employer to find out if a flex plan is available.
 Earned Income Tax Credit is a tax credit for low- and moderate-income working individuals and families.
 The Federal Child Tax Credit is another way to help pay for child care and can help you save on your tax bill.

 Sliding Scale Options and Discounts